• Skip to primary navigation

 Instructions

-• Add coconut, condensed milk, cocoa powder, vanilla and salt into a large bowl and stir well to thoroughly combine.
+• Mix.
+Add coconut, condensed milk, cocoa powder, vanilla and salt into a large bowl and stir well to thoroughly combine.

 Dip in white chocolate